WangJieying/Interactive_manipulation_supp_mat/README.md

 ## 5. Tree navigation

-A example of navigation on a  tree with hudreds of nodes using zooming and panning can be found [here](./tree-navigation/node-selection-zoom.mp4).
+An example of navigation on a  tree with hudreds of nodes using zooming and panning can be found [here](./tree-navigation/node-selection-zoom.mp4).

+## 6. Runtime

+Encoding runtime for a small dataset of different images can be found [here](./time-analysis.ipynb).

-## 5. Source code
+## 7. Source code

 The full source code is provided [here] (To be added).